AlexeyMarg/ML_bicycle_sharing/README.md

 	- hum: Normalized humidity.
 The values are divided to 100 (max)
 	- windspeed: Normalized wind speed.
 The values are divided to 67 (max)
 	- casual: count of casual users
-	- registered: count of registered users
+	- C: count of registered users
 	- cnt: count of total rental bikes including both casual and registered